nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-10-back-to-the-grind/index.md

 ---
 title: Back to the grind
-description: "Join Martin Hinshelwood as he reflects on his paternity leave and the joy of welcoming his baby girl, before diving back into the work grind."
+description: Join Martin Hinshelwood as he reflects on his paternity leave and the joy of welcoming his baby girl, before diving back into the work grind.
 date: 2007-07-10
 creator: Martin Hinshelwood
 id: "373"